Jake3965/prophet-challenge/README.md

 Utilize activities from previous Modules
 Worked some of code in Google Colab for practice, then transferred info in VS Code Assisted by prompts from Google Colab
-Assisted by prompts from both Amazon Q and GitHub MS CoPilot Verified and streamlined Code with ChatGPT
+Assisted by prompts frogitm both Amazon Q and GitHub MS CoPilot Verified and streamlined Code with ChatGPT

 # Questions and Answers